toastdriven/definite/docs/usage/installation.rst

 You must be running Python 3.6 or greater.

-`definitely` only requires the Python built-in standard library & has no other dependencies.
+`definite` only requires the Python built-in standard library & has no other dependencies.